jdmichaud/domos/rpi/README.md

 Plug the USB cable to your computer.
 The 5V pin is to input AND output 5V.
 :warning: This will provide 5V directly to the raspberry.
 No fuse or voltage regulator on the 5V pin.
-A less risky way is to not to plug the RED cable and use another USB cable to provide for power.
+A less risky way is not to plug the RED cable and use another USB cable to provide for power.
 It requires an additional cable though.

 Once plugged, install screen on the host:
 ```